yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 - The indices in the move table would be wrong (both for the spine and for the target field).

 This also applies to rebasing the move-out over deletions.

+## Should slice-move-ins convey tombstone information?

+**=> Yes**

+The alternative is that a changeset being rebased over a slice-move-in would need to go look at the source move-out to figure out what tombstone information to add.

+In some cases that's fine because the change being rebased is actually embracing that move, so it already has direct access to that information, but since that's not true in all cases, we would indeed need to look up the source some of the time.

+Since we already have to pay the cost of updating the move-in count in scenarios that affect it, it seems we may as well pay the cost of updating move-in segments with relevant tombstone information.

 ## Should replicated tombstones carry the whole replication history?